piyush-kurur/piyush-kurur.github.io/contents/posts/2013-10-18-Type-theory-series.md

 Why is this connection interesting?
 In order to fully see the [wikipedia:Blind men and an elephant|type theory elephant](), we often need to acquire the split personalities of a programmer (functional programmer) and a mathematician.

 The programmer is actually interested in the expressions, as they are the programs.
 Types are a way of ensuring that the programs satisfy certain invariants.
 The stronger the type system, the larger is the class of invariants that can be expressed.
 Thus for her the types are a means to achieve correct programs.
-This also means that from a programmers perspective efficient implementation of the language is more important.
+The holy grail in this line of thought is to have completely machine certified programs.
+A full fledged programming language which implements such types can thus be its own specification language.

 The mathematician is more interested in the types as they correspond to mathematical truths.
 Expressions are just proofs of these statements.
-The functional programming language with sufficiently powerful types can thus be used as a proof assistant to achieve completely automating mathematical proof checking.
-This viewpoint means that a mathematician is not that much concerned about efficiency.
+The functional programming language with sufficiently powerful types can thus be used as a proof assistant to achieve completely automated mathematical proof checking.
+However, proofs being values are now first class values.
+Much like in a functional programming language, where making functions first class values helped in a lot of simplification and abstraction, it is hoped that making proofs first class can give ways to manipulate and think about them which traditional mathematics could not.

+The above two viewpoint have sometimes slightly conflicting goals.
+A programmer is concerned in the performance of these languages.
+There are certain technical issues like the fact that all function should terminate if one wants to avoid inconsistency that can be a show stopper in writing non-terminating programs like servers etc.  The mathematician however is not much bothered about the actual efficiency of the running code.
+However, issues like consistency and termination is important.
+After all who wants a proof assistant that will accept all proofs.

 [type theory]: </posts/tags/Type theory.html> "Posts on Type theory"
 [hott]: <http://homotopytypetheory.org> "Homotopic Type Theory"